mvzaanen/suffixtree/README.md

 suffixtree.h:
 This file contains the definition of the class suffixtree.
 It is this class that should be used in any program code.
-Note that the implementation and the interface of the suffixtree class is separated.

-suffixtree_inter.h:
-This file contains the suffixtree_inter class, which defines the user interface for the suffixtree class.

-suffixtree_impl.h:
-This file contains the suffixtree_impl class, which defines the implementation of the suffix trees.

-suffixtree_impl.cpp:
+suffixtree.cpp:
-This file contains the actualy implementation of the member functions of the suffixtree_impl class.
+This file contains the actualy implementation of the member functions of the suffixtree class.
+In the template version, this file is included in the suffixtree.h file.
+This means that when you use the template version, only the suffixtree.h should be included.
+The suffixtree.cpp file does not need to be compiled and linked seperately.

 iterator.h:
-This file contains the abstract_suffixtree_iterator and suffixtree_iterator classes that allow safe access to the suffixtree.
+This file contains the suffixtree_iterator class that allow safe access to the suffixtree.

 # HOW TO USE

-The suffixtree_inter class defines the functions available on the suffix tree.
+The suffixtree class defines the functions available on the suffix tree.
 For users who want to use a suffix tree to search efficiently, these functions should be used.
-Each function in suffixtree_inter.h contains a description of its functionality.
+Each function in suffixtree.h contains a description of its functionality.

-If the functionality of the suffixtree should be extended, a new class can be defined, that derives from the suffixtree class.
-Since the implementation (and that of the the support class, node) is protected, direct manipulation of the suffixtree itself can be reached.

-The iterator classes allow walkthroughs on a fixed suffixtree (don't use the iterators to change the suffixtrees; I think this is not possible, fortunately). abstract_suffixtree_iterator is an abstract base class that can be used to derive concrete iterator classes. suffixtree_iterator is an example of a concrete iterator class.
-Note that abstract_suffixtree_iterator is a friend of the suffixtree class, but since derived classes are not friends, an interface to the internal variables is provided in the protected area.
+The iterator classes allow walkthroughs on a fixed suffixtree (don't use the iterators to change the suffixtrees; I think this is not possible, fortunately).
 The iterator is implemented based on the Design Patterns book (Gamma 1995).

 # CONTACT